 Since Pescadero, the closest little town to HI Pigeon Point Lighthouse hostel, is only about an hour’s drive away on the famous Highway 1, you can set off a little later in the morning.
 Once you hit Highway 1, take your time winding along the tree-lined way that eventually transforms to flat, green farmland on one side and sparkly blue ocean on the other.
-You’ll go past the town of Half Moon Bay and past HI Point Montara Lighthouse hostel and marvel at the still-functioning, historic lighthouse.
+You’ll go past the town of Half Moon Bay and past HI Point Montara Lighthouse hostel, where you can take a peek at the historic lighthouse.

 Keep going and you’ll get tempted by the colorful roadside farm stalls heavy with seasonal fruits and vegetables – stock up here and get off the highway to Stage Road in Pescadero for a stop at Arcangeli Grocery, where it’s kind of mandatory to pick up a loaf of their signature steamy artichoke bread.
 Enjoy your picnic wares at Bean Hollow State Beach, which has two sheltered coves perfect for watching the waves, and afterwards, take a rather incredible mile-long walk to Pebble Beach.
 The trail is perfect for getting a close look at the undisturbed native coastal landscape, tide pools and colonies of birds and harbor seals

 From here, it’s only a few more miles to HI Pigeon Point Lighthouse hostel, your first stop of the trip.
 As soon as you check in, be sure to book your half-hour slot in the famous hot tub at the edge of the water.
 Check out the lighthouse and the fog signal building, where you can also see the impressive Fresnel lens that once cast the light out into the sea.
 If you’d like to stay a bit longer and explore more of what the area has to offer, it’s quite easy to spend two perfect days at Pigeon Point.

 Driving Distance: 50.7 miles